oxfordmmm/gpas_adb/README.md

 alembic -x testdb=true upgrade head
 ```

-And to run the migrations against the Autonomous Database, run the following
+And to run the migrations against the Live Autonomous Database, run the following

 ```
 alembic upgrade head